-Before dicing your wafer, it is recommended you do "manual y-offset".
-This is especially true if you look at the log book and the previous user brought in their own blade (a non 2.187 blade).
-This means that the cut street could be off by a couple millimeters in the y dimension from where you set it.
-To do this you will make a test cut into the tape for a coarse correction and then into a non-critical section of your sample for a fine correction.
+Before dicing your wafer, it is recommended to perform a Y-offset correction.
+This is especially true if the previous user brought in their own blade (a non 2.187 blade).
+This means that the cut street could be off by a couple millimeters in the Y dimension from where you set it.
+When performing a Y-offset correction you will make a test cut into the tape for a coarse correction and then into a non-critical section of your sample (or a witness piece) for a fine correction.

-- Depending on where you will make the test cut into your sample, you made need to rotate it 90° (back to its original loading position).
+- 1. Depending on where you will make the test cut into your sample, you made need to rotate it 90° (back to its original loading position).
 Set the rotation arrows' movement mode to 'Angle', 'A'.
-Select the right rotation arrow (clockwise), this will result in the wafer flat is facing the front of the system. - 2.
-Click the' Manual Y-Offset' icon (to the right of manual alignment).
-The software will prompt you to move to a "single cut position and click next".
+Select the right rotation arrow (clockwise), this will result in the wafer flat facing the front of the system. - 2.
+Click the 'Spindle' icon and select 'Y Offset' from the pop-up menu.
+The dialog box will prompt you to move to a position and click 'Test cut'.
 It is recommended you do this in two steps.

-- 3. For your first cut, move the camera somewhere above or below your sample (into the tape).
+- 3. For your first cut, move the camera somewhere above or below your sample.
 This will prevent any damage to devices if the previous user created a large offset.
-Click 'Next' and the software will prompt you to turn on the spindle (if it isn't on already). - 4.
-Once you click 'Ok' the saw will perform a blade exposure measurement and make a cut where you initially moved the camera to.
+Click 'Test cut' and the software will prompt you to turn on the spindle (if it isn't on already). - 4.
+Once you click 'Test Cut' the saw will perform a blade exposure measurement and make a cut where you initially moved the camera to.
 Once the saw is done with the cut the camera will move back over it.
 If you do not see a cut on the screen, you'll have to move the camera up or down to find it.

-5. Once you do see the cut, place the green crosshairs right in the middle of the cut street.
-You can click and drag the blue box for reference and also to measure the cut width.
+5. Once you do see the cut, place the crosshairs right in the middle of the cut street.
+You can click and drag the green box for reference and also to measure the cut width.
 Once the green crosshairs are centered on the cut click 'Finish'.
-Your coarse manual y-offset will be completed.
+Your "coarse" Y-offset correction will be completed.